jackyzha0/blog/content/posts/a-failure-resume.md

 Now with all that stuff out of the way, here's the juicy list you've been waiting for:

+## 2021

+* Rejected from ZFellows after they reached out to 'learn more' about my idea

+* Rejected from the Y. P. Heung Foundation Award
+  * This scholarship is awarded to someone who demonstrates outstanding academic performance and is involved with community activities.
+I thought that, despite my slightly-above-average grades, I had a decent shot at this award given my involvement with the CS community at UBC but things didn't turn out the way I wanted.
+This award would've helped alleviate the financial stress that comes with having to pay tuition out-of-pocket, so I'll need to work a bit more for that money.

 ## 2020

 * Rejected from an undergraduate TA position for a CS course